 TRY IT: Happy Leaf has experimented with over 150 flavors; some favorite staples are Hibiscus Lemon Ginger, and a sweeter option, Cranberry Lavender.

 FIND IT: In cans(!) at select Whole Foods, Alfalfa’s, and tons of other restaurants, bars, farmers markets, and gyms around the Front Range.

 You may know High Country kombucha as the one with the amber bottles.
 It isn’t just for looks (although they are kinda pretty), the amber bottles actually protect the contents from harmful UV light.
 As the name suggests, High Country is brewed high in the Colorado Rocky Mountains with only pure spring water.
 Bonus: Through years of brewing, High Country has mastered the art of keeping its sugar content at a low level while maintaining an awesome brew.

 TRY IT: Blueberry Ginger, with organic blueberry juice, fresh-pressed ginger root, reishi mushroom extract, lemon juice, and a huge list of organic herbs; Elderberry Citrus, with elderberry, hibiscus, orange peel, chamomile, and vanilla bean.

-FIND IT: Select Natural Grocers and Whole Foods stores, and online.
+FIND IT: Select Natural Grocers and Whole Foods stores.